kumarnitil/DevOps-Projects/Linux/README.md

 * touch file{1..10}.txt - will create file from file1 to file10.txt
 * cp -r dir1 /dir2/ - cp -r is used to copy directories, only cp will not work\
 * mv command will move directory as well, adding options is not mandatory
+* mv command is also used to rename files and directory
+* rm -r to remove a directory and rm -r * will remove everything from your current directory

+# VIM Editor
+* Vi stands for Visual.
+It is a text editor that is an early attempt to a visual text editor.
+* Vim stands for Vi IMproved.
+It is an implementation of the Vi standard with many additions.
+It is the most commonly used implementation of the standard.
+Most Linux distributions come with Vim already installed.
+* VIM Editor is not there by default in CentoOS and you will have to install it.
+It will have vi but now vim.
+* While I takes you to Insert mode hitting O will also take to insert mode but will take you the next line from where you can make the change.
+* anaconda-ks.cfg will have information of all the option you choose while installing the OS and is located in the home directory of root.